bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 * Files that will comprise the content of the EPUB file itself are located in `/src/`
 * Files used to build graphics for the EPUB cover are located in `/images/`
 * Files used to construct material for the ebook but not be part of the bundle (e.g. Original PDF document, Vector Files, Markdown conversions, etc) are located in `/sourcefiles/`
-* Actual e-reader files will be compiled and listed in the 'releases' section.
+* Actual e-reader files are generated and listed in the ['releases' section][latest release].

 ### Toolsets being used to build this project